cheoljoo/problemSolving/leetcode/README.md

 - https://leetcode.com/explore/interview/card/top-interview-questions-easy/94/trees/631/
 - [sortedArrayToBST.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/sortedArrayToBST.py) : passed

-# 13. is Balanced Binary Tree
+# 13. is Balanced Binary Tree - easy
 - easy : Trees
 - Given a binary tree, determine if it is height-balanced.
 - For this problem, a height-balanced binary tree is defined as: